ronco/ember-cli-meta-tags/README.md

 tags in the document head.

 Many social networks, sharing platforms, and search engines extract data from `<meta>` tags within a page's head tag.
-With this add-on you can have those meta tags populated when entering individual Ember routes.
-This allows you to keep all logic within your client side application and not need a sophisticated web server to populate tags correctly.
+With this add-on, you can have those meta tags populated when entering individual Ember routes.
+This allows you to keep all logic within your client side application without needing a sophisticated web server to populate tags correctly.

 This add-on is perfect for combining with a prerendering server side solution such as [prerender.io](http://www.prerender.io) or eventually with
 [Ember Fastboot](https://github.com/tildeio/ember-cli-fastboot).